hashicorp/terraform-website/content/source/docs/cloud/registry/publish.html.md

-If you have multiple VCS providers configured, use the buttons to select one.
-In the filter field, type part or all of the name of the repository for the module you're adding to filter the list of available modules.
-Select the one you wish to publish.
-Then click the "Publish module" button.
+2. Select the repository containing the module you want to publish.

+    You can search the list by typing all part or all of a repository name into the filter field.
+Remember that VCS providers use `<NAMESPACE>/<REPO NAME>` strings to locate repositories.
+The namespace is an organization name for most providers, but Bitbucket Server (not Bitbucket Cloud) uses project keys, like `INFRA`.

 ~> **Note:** The name you type into the repo field will usually be something like `hashicorp/terraform-aws-vpc` or `INFRA/terraform-azure-appserver`.
 Module repo names use a `terraform-<PROVIDER>-<NAME>` format, and VCS providers use `<NAMESPACE>/<REPO NAME>` strings to locate repositories.
 (For most providers the namespace is an organization name, but Bitbucket Server (not Bitbucket Cloud) uses project keys, like `INFRA`.)